fluent/fluent-bit-docs/pipeline/outputs/bigquery.md

 # BigQuery

-BigQuery output plugin is and _experimental_ plugin that allows you to stream records into [Google Cloud BigQuery](https://cloud.google.com/bigquery/) service.
+BigQuery output plugin is an _experimental_ plugin that allows you to stream records into [Google Cloud BigQuery](https://cloud.google.com/bigquery/) service.
 The implementation does not support the following, which would be expected in a full production version:

 * [Application Default Credentials](https://cloud.google.com/docs/authentication/production).
 * [Data deduplication](https://cloud.google.com/bigquery/streaming-data-into-bigquery) using `insertId`.